 Create a newsletter highlighting work on Octavia E. Butler, Speculative Fiction by writers of color and Afrofuturism

 Provide a resource for those teaching Butler’s work

 Award a book scholarship to students working on Octavia E. Butler

-Tarshia L. Stanley is associate professor and Director of the Honors Program at Spelman College.
+Tarshia L. Stanley is Dean of the School of Humanities, Arts, and Sciences and Associate Professor of English at St. Catherine University in St. Paul, MN.
 She teaches courses in film and media studies particularly as it pertains to images of women of African descent.
-She has authored several articles critiquing Black women in African, African American, and Caribbean cinema as well as Black female iconography in American popular culture and literature.
+She has authored articles critiquing Black women in African, African American, and Caribbean cinema as well as Black female iconography in American popular culture and literature.
+Stanley has edited a forthcoming volume for the Modern Language Association’s teaching series entitled Approaches to Teaching the Works of Octavia E. Butler in the Academy.
 She received the A.B. from Duke University and the MA and Ph.D. from the University of Florida where she was a McKnight Doctoral Fellow.

 Vice President and Secretary Matthew Mullins, Southeastern Baptist Theological Seminary

 Matthew Mullins is Assistant Professor of English and History of Ideas at Southeastern Baptist Theological Seminary, and the author of Postmodernism in Pieces (Oxford University Press 2016).
 He received his Ph.D. from the University of North Carolina at Greensboro in 2012.
 He has published a range of articles and reviews in academic and public venues, and is interested in contemporary literature, literary history, Critical Race Theory, and posthumanism.